opsdroid/opsdroid/docs/contributing.md

  - Any issue marked with the [documentation tag](https://github.com/opsdroid/opsdroid/issues?q=is:issue+is:open+label:documentation)

 ## Localization
 Opsdroid runs by default in English, but it can be translated to your local language.
-In order to archieve it, [gettext](https://docs.python.org/3/library/gettext.html) and [babel](http://babel.pocoo.org/en/latest/index.html) are used.
+In order to achieve it, [gettext](https://docs.python.org/3/library/gettext.html) and [babel](http://babel.pocoo.org/en/latest/index.html) are used.

 To mark a string as translatable, just call the special `_` function:
 ```python